 National Glaucoma Awareness Week

-This week's National Glaucoma Awareness Week 2013 (10-16 June 2013) is urging people to book an eye health check today, and continue to have regular eye tests, particularly if they are over the age of 40, have a family history of Glaucoma, are short-sighted, have diabetes, or are of African-Caribbean origin.
 Early detection and treatment literally saves sight, as over 90% of individuals who are diagnosed early will retain useful sight for life.
-Despite such promising results, it is estimated that over 50% of cases of Glaucoma remain undetected.
+Despite such promising results, it is estimated that over 50% of cases of glaucoma remain undetected in the UK.

-For further information about the week, or to send pictures and details about your event, please contact firstname.lastname@example.org or phone 01233 64 81 64.
+For further information about the week, please write to Karen Brewer (by post or email email@example.com, or phone 01233 64 81 69.

 What is World Glaucoma Week (previously World Glaucoma Day)?